 What is your personal favourite Sonic game ever made?

 Call me boring if you must, but my favourite Sonic game is Sonic the Hedgehog 3 & Knuckles.
-It features some of the best music in the franchise, some of the largest levels and it even manages to tell a thrilling story that is told entirely through the environment and clever level transitions.
+It features some of the best music in the franchise and some of the largest levels.
+It even manages to tell a thrilling story that is told entirely through the environment and clever level transitions.
 Not to mention, the game features the fan-favourite Hyper Sonic.

 Have you created any other games in the past?